 The trial court is perceived to be independent, cooperative with other components of government, and accountable.
+Adopted April 1, 2002, effective April 1, 2002.

-While many of these standards may be applicable to juvenile and family courts, some of the standards will need to be modified in consideration of the special needs and functions of these specialized jurisdiction courts.
+While many of these standards may be applicable to juvenile and family courts, some of the standards will need to be modified in consideration of the special needs and functions of those specialized jurisdiction courts.

-Chapter 7 RECORD MANAGEMENT
+CHAPTER 7 RECORD MANAGEMENT

-Rule 7.0 Record Management
+Rule 7.0Record Management

 Each clerk of court shall maintain and destroy records according to law.
+Adopted April 1, 2002, effective April 1, 2002.

-- (a) Rules of court adopted by individual judicial districts often included various rules dealing with withdrawal of records, maintenance of records, destruction of records, and other miscellaneous administrative matters.
-These rules duplicated articles of the Louisiana Code of Civil Procedure, Louisiana Code of Criminal Procedure, and Revised Statutes. - (b) No provisions restating existing law have been included in these rules.
-The citations to the deleted topics are as follows: - (1) Withdrawal of records La.
+CommentNo provisions restating existing law have been included in these Rules.
+The citations to the deleted topics are as follows:

+- (1) Withdrawal of records La.
 R.S.
-44:32, et seq. and La.
+44:32, et seq., and La.
 R.S.
 13:4681. - (2) Destruction of records La.
 R.S.
-13:917 and 1221. - (3) Preservation of records La.
+13:917 and La.
 R.S.
+13:1221. - (3) Preservation of records La.
+R.S.
 44:36. - (4) See Title III, Rule 15.0 regarding case records in criminal proceedings.

-Chapter 8 INDIGENTS AND IN FORMA PAUPERIS
+CHAPTER 8.
+INDIGENTS AND IN FORMA PAUPERIS